-- 23. Which one of the following statements best reflects the crux of the passage? - (a) Digital humanities primarily focus on digitizing historical texts and data mining literary works, neglecting other aspects of the arts and humanities. - (b) The emergence of digital humanities has revolutionized research methods by enabling scholars to analyze large datasets and democratizing access to cultural resources. - (c) Digital humanities have limited impact on traditional academic paradigms and do not foster innovative approaches to understanding human culture and history. - (d) The convergence of computer science with the arts and humanities in digital humanities has resulted in a decrease in scholarly engagement with historical and cultural resources.
+- best reflects the crux of the passage? - (a) Digital humanities primarily focus on digitizing historical texts and data mining literary works, neglecting other aspects of the arts and humanities. - (b) The emergence of digital humanities has revolutionized research methods by enabling scholars to analyze large datasets democratizing access cultural resources. - (c) Digital humanities have limited impact on traditional academic paradigms and do not foster approaches innovative understanding human culture and history. - (d) The convergence of computer science with the arts humanities in digital humanities has resulted in a decrease in scholarly engagement with historical and cultural resources.